 There are two other people at Flam excluding Pierre and myself.
 I work closely with Elga Dobong’na who I met about twenty years ago.
 We know each other well and I couldn’t work without her at this point; she started off as an assistant but things have grown into a partnership.
 She handles more admin stuff than me but also has her own clients and A&R connections.

 We also have Marc Debout who’s been with us for three years.
 He’s the Technical Director of Soyuz as well as a mixer.
 He knows a lot of people in the business and is a great IT guy too, which is handy when I have computer problems (laughs).

 – And what about your international staff?
 I see names like Stéphane Grégoire and Götz Gottschalk on the Flam website as your foreign team members.

 We opened a Flam office in Belgium five years ago and Stéphane was our representative there.
-We were dealing with a lot of Belgian artists, labels and studios, but we closed the office once the work died down, although we occasionally work with Stéphane on other projects.
+We were dealing with a lot of Belgian artists, labels and studios, but we closed the office once the projects died down, although we occasionally worked with Stéphane on other projects.

 We had an office in Germany as well and we collaborated with Götz for our work there.
 We would send him producers for his projects and he would provide the artists, but that office is closed now too.

 – Speaking of offices, what’s the story behind your Paris office and the Soyuz recording studios you have here?